Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 Related article: Dealing With A Sinking Fishing Kayak

-Most of them swam to shore then rescued their kayak and gear once they were better rested either by themselves or with the assistance of others.
+Most of them swam to shore and then rescued their kayak and gear once they were better rested either by themselves or with the assistance of others.

 Why Your Kayak Is Unstable